kiwicayne/fsharp-di-talk/README.md

-# ninject-talk
+# fsharp-di-talk
-Ninject presentation for .Net user group in Tucson
+Fsharp presentation for .Net user group in Tucson